KevinMaggi/CoinCollectionManager/README.md

 # Coin Collection Manager

+This work is part of the exam *Advanced Programming Techniques* by Prof. *Lorenzo Bettini* in Laurea Magistrale in Ingegneria Informatica at University of Florence.

+- Academic Year: 2022/2023
+- Project Title: Coin Collection Manager
+- Student: Kevin Maggi
+- CFUs: 6

+> :warning: **Please attention**: as you can see this work is publicly available and anyone is obviously free of taking ideas from that.
+Anyway if it will be found that someone is copying the code (in the mean CTRL-C / CTRL-V) for its own project of the *same* exam, they will be reported to the Professor.

 A coin collection manager application developed with advanced programming techniques practices, like TDD, build automation and continuous integration.

-This work is part of the exam *Advanced Programming Techniques* (6CFU version) by Prof. *Lorenzo Bettini* in Laurea Magistrale in Ingegneria Informatica at University of Florence.

 ###### Project report: